Surfing Nicaragua / Everything You Need to Know

 LEARN MORE

-Below are a few of our top recommendations for where to stay in Nicaragua for surfing, and this will also give you an idea of the prices you can expect for accommodations near the surf.
-These hotels and vacation rentals were hand-picked based on design, amenities, reviews, and proximity to surf breaks.
+Below are a few of our top recommendations for where to stay in Nicaragua for surfing.
+These hotels and vacation rentals have been hand-picked based on design, amenities, reviews, and proximity to surf breaks.
+Enjoy the perfect blend of comfort and convenience as you embark on your Nicaraguan surf adventure.

 Eat & Drink